LiveSplit/LiveSplit.Server/README.md

 # LiveSplit Server

-LiveSplit Server is a LiveSplit component that allows for other programs and other computers to split.
-Other programs may depend on features in the laytest development build.
+LiveSplit Server is a LiveSplit component that allows for other programs and other computers to control LiveSplit.
+Other programs may depend on features in the latest Development Build.

 ## Setup ##

-Add the component to the layout (Control -> LiiveSplit Server).
-In layout settings you can change the server port and view your local ip address.
+Add the component to the Layout (Control -> LiveSplit Server).
+In Layout Settings, you can change the Server Port and view your local IP Address.

-* **Port:** is the door on your computer data enters through.
+* **Port:** is the door on your computer that data enters through.
 Default is **16834**.
-This should be fine for most people but depending on network configurations some ports may be blocked.
+This should be fine for most people, but depending on network configurations, some ports may be blocked.
 See also https://en.wikipedia.org/wiki/Port_%28computer_networking%29

 * **Local IP:** is the address of your computer on your network.
 It is needed for other computers or phones on your network to talk to yours.
-Programs on your computer should be able to use *"localhost"* Note this is **NOT** your public IP with most network configurations.
-In most cases it means nothing if it is seen on stream. **DO NOT** search "what is my ip** on stream as that will show you your public IP.
-The local ip should be the same as displayed from running `ipconfig` from Command Prompt labeled as "IPv4 Address".
+Programs on your computer should be able to use *"localhost"*.
+Note that this is **NOT** your public IP with most network configurations.
+In most cases, it means nothing if it is seen on stream. **DO NOT** search "what is my IP** on stream as that will show you your public IP.
+The local IP should be the same as displayed from running `ipconfig` from Command Prompt labeled as "IPv4 Address".

-You must start the server before programs can talk to it.
-Right click LiveSplit -> Control -> Start Server.
-Note "Start" just starts the timer like your configured hotkey.
+You must start the Server before programs can talk to it (Right click on LiveSplit -> Control -> Start Server).
 You must manually start it each time you launch LiveSplit.

 To make a public server, learn to set up a web server.
-It is probably wiser and easier to use an irc bot or something else though.
+It is probably wiser and easier to use an IRC bot or something else though.

 ## Known Uses ##